Get answers to your questions about the film and television tax credit.

-Contact Canada Revenue Agency with questions related to your B.C. or federal film tax credit claims:
+Contact Canada Revenue Agency with questions about your B.C. or federal film tax credit claims:

-The film and television tax credit is for eligible corporations that produce eligible film or video productions in B.C.
+The film and television tax credit is for eligible corporations that produce eligible film or video productions in British Columbia (B.C.).
 The credits are for domestic productions with qualifying levels of Canadian content.

 The film and television tax credit program consists of five distinct tax credits: